tristandunn/electron-base/README.markdown

 ## Releasing

-To generate a release, with a compiled and signed application complete with a ZIP and DMG version.
+To generate a signed release with a ZIP and DMG version.

     gulp release